LoScarro/KmdfKernelCheat/README.md

 # Cheat Driver Example

 A kernel-mode driver written in C using the Kernel-Mode Driver Framework (KMDF) and a user-mode client.
-Demonstrates locating and modifying a game process’s in-memory value (player money for OpenTTD) from kernel space.
+Demonstrates locating and modifying a game process’s in-memory value (player money for the game OpenTTD) from kernel space.

 ## Overview
 Built with Visual Studio + WDK.
 Compiled to a `.sys` file and loaded with `sc` (create / start).
 A user-mode tool opens the driver device and sends the target process PID.
 The driver resolves the in-process money address via a module base plus a pointer-offset chain and writes a new integer value from kernel context.